gingerbeardman/openscad-spritesheet/README.md

 The process is clever enough to only render models that have changed since last build, those whose modified date is newer than the existing generated images for that model.

-### Optimisations

-As many things are done in parallel as possible.
-It would be great if OpenSCAD could produce a sprite sheet which would remove the overhead of having to render many frames, write them to disk, then have another process read them back in and stitch them together.

 ## Post Processing

 After exporting all frames there is some `image magick` work to process the files as follows: